Infrar3dd/leavenotrace/README.md

   leavenotrace.sh -u admin -u user1 -t 60 (It will clear logs from admin, user1 and this user)
 ```

+At first you need to root the machine and then you can clear traces after that

 ### ⚠️ Disclaimer ⚠️

 This software and proof-of-concept code is provided **for educational and research purposes only**.